opendr-eu/opendr/docs/reference/customize.md

 You can use these nodes as a template for customizing the toolkit to your own needs.
 The rest of this document includes instructions for:
 1. Building docker images using the provided docker files.
+2. Customizing existing docker images
+3. Changing the behavior of ROS nodes
+4. Building docker images that do not contain the whole toolkit

 ## Building custom docker images